 Now we welcome the Australian Memorial having pride of place in our own national commemorative precinct, Anzac Square.

-Like its brother in Canberra, this is a monument to past sacrifice and future endeavour, and to the bonds between our
+Like its brother in Canberra, this is a monument to past sacrifice and future endeavour, and to the bonds between our people and yours.

 On behalf of all New Zealanders I thank the Australian Federal Government and the Australian people for this gift.